|

 - Save As

-- A command which brings up a dialog so that you can save the document with a new name or in a new location.
+- A command which brings up a dialog so that you can save the document with a new name, with a new file type, or in a new location.

 - screen saver